A canoe pointing to sunrise over a calm lake

 We may earn commissions if you shop through the links below.

-A canoe, glass-calm water, and a sunset goes together like bananas, ice cream, and whipped cream.
+A canoe, glassy water, and a sunset go together like bananas, ice cream, and whipped cream.
 But unlike the quickly fading delight of savoring a banana split, capturing a sunset in a picture allows for sharing and enjoyment for years.

 Sunset pictures are tricky.
 Typically, like in the pictures below, you can capture either the detail and color in the sky and have the canoe go dark and black or your can make the canoe light and visible, but lose the color in the sky.
 Using a Graduated Neutral Density filter, you can capture both a colorful sky and a detailed foreground and end up with a picture like the one to the right.